Space Matters: Open vs. Closed Offices

 Build Flexibility into Your Plan

 When creating workspace options, carefully consider the work styles and desired output for the various employee groups within your company.
 Including enclosed, semi-open and open spaces to support different functions and activities empowers your employees to select the environment best suited to deliver their highest quality performance.

 Even a workspace "well-designed" to precisely fit your business needs can fail to deliver the desired results if your culture doesn't include a few rules of the road as they relate to workflow, deadlines, meetings, and personal versus communal space.

 Hire for "Fit" as Well as Experience and Expertise

-If you and your team believe that the energy that comes from collaboration is at the heart of your success, then be sure to recruit for people who share your passion for the sense of community that can come from an open-space environment.
-If you’re a collection of rather independent partners, make sure you bring on people who don’t feel isolated or abandoned in a closed office space.
-Studies suggest “fit” is as important as the space itself.
+If you and your team believe that the energy that comes from collaboration is at the heart of your success, then be sure to recruit people who share your passion for the sense of community that can come from an open-space environment.
+If you're a collection of somewhat independent partners, make sure you bring on people who don't feel isolated or abandoned in a closed office space.
+Studies suggest "fit" is as important as the space itself.